Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-If you’ve ever enjoyed a creamy and sweet arroz con leche recipe before, you know that eating it is basically like being wrapped in a warm cozy sweater.
-There’s something so comforting about this traditional Spanish and Latin American dessert that is made with rice, milk and sugar!
+If you’ve ever enjoyed a creamy and sweet arroz con leche recipe before, you know that there’s something so comforting about this traditional Mexican dessert that is made with rice, milk and sugar!

-This recipe is inspired by the famous Mexican rice pudding served at a restaurant I love.
-I keep the flavorings very simple in my version, just adding a slight hint of cinnamon and vanilla.
-One of the great things about this dish is that it’s so versatile and you can jazz it up with all kinds of toppings and mix-ins to suit your taste.
+This recipe is inspired by the Mexican rice pudding served at a restaurant I love.
+I keep the ‘rice with milk’ flavorings simple with just a hint of cinnamon and vanilla but it can be jazzed up with your favorite toppings!

 Arroz con leche ingredients on counter.